- Actor Allusion:

 - The voice for the man trying to get a refund from the turian shopkeeper on the Citadel doesn't sound anything like it did in the first game.
 If he didn't specifically mention that he'd been trying to get a refund for two years, most players probably wouldn't have noticed it was him.

 - Mordin is the only major character to switch voice actor between games.
-Few notice difference.
+Few noticed the difference.

 - Playing Against Type: